nikantonelli/PortfolioItemTimeLine/README.md

 The dots and lines on the bars and between the bars are coloured when there is a discrepancy in the Planned dates compared with the items parent.
 E.g. the dates are outside the parent's ones.
 The border of a bar goes red as well (and this is independent of dependencies).

-If the portfolio item does not have both the PlannedStart and PlannedEnd dates, then the symbol on the left will be red

 The up/down arrows to the far left of the screen will collapse/restore that portfolio item and it's corresponding children.

+The three-bar symbol on the left will take you to the edit page for that item.
+If you update the start/end dates in the edit panel, then the view will redraw to reflect those changes.
+If the portfolio item does not have both the PlannedStart and PlannedEnd dates, then the symbol will be red

 Oh, and I shouldn't forget, if you think the text is too small, you can set a "line size" in the options which will increase the bar width and the font size!